DataDog/hiring-engineers/answers.md

         <img src="https://raw.githubusercontent.com/ehuang930/datadog_screenshots/master/giphy.gif">
 </p>

-The mailman may find himself the victim more often than not, but hey, we're just brainstorming here.
+The mailman may find himself the victim more often than not, but hey, we're just brainstorming here!